Gate lice

 Gate lice is a pejorative term used to describe a phenomenon observed among air travelers where passengers gather in front of boarding gates before their designated boarding time.
 The term has gained recognition within the community of frequent flyers, particularly on platforms such as Flyertalk.
 This phenomenon may make the boarding process more cumbersome.
 For instance, it can lead to congestion, longer wait times for those who have prioritized boarding, and confusion.
-To avoid behaving in this manner, it is recommended to stay in one's seat until one's boarding zone is called.
+To avoid behaving in this manner, it is recommended to remain in one's seat until one's boarding group is called.

 Contributing factors

 The rationale for gate lice behavior may be due to various contributing factors.
 Some attribute it to the inexperience of certain travelers who may not fully comprehend airline boarding procedures.
 Additionally, the presence of elite fliers with priority boarding privileges board early, forming clusters in front of the gate and contributing to congestion.
 Airport gate designs can also play a role, for example at O'Hare International Airport gate layouts are conducive for congestion.
 The baggage fees may also play a role, as some passengers may seek to board early to secure overhead bin space to potentially avoid fees.
 Also, people may seek the overhead bin space to avoid lost luggage.
 In some cases, people may seek overhead bin space to store items required on the flight.

 Psychological factors may also play a role.
 When people see other people crowding the boarding area, there may be a social tendency to move towards conformity.
 Also, the overhead bin space may be viewed as a limited resource leading to competition.
 The underlying uncertainty and competition may lead to anxiety and hostility.
 Waiting in line may also help bring a sense of control as well as relieve anxiety.

 Following the COVID-19 pandemic, the phenomenon has increased possibly as travelers have become more anxious.